serious-scribbler/JAlienFX/README.md

 * Roccat IskuFX

 ##What can JAlienFX do?

+> AlienFX allows you to call the Dell AlienFX API from Java

+###Current features:
 * Get current AlienFX color for every single zone (separatly)
 * Set the AlienFX color for every sing zone (separatly)
 * Get the number of AlienFX zones and AlienFX devices